 - Are affected by one of the common types of vision problems or refractive error – myopia (nearsightedness), astigmatism (blurred vision caused by an irregular shaped cornea), hyperopia (farsightedness), or a combination thereof (e.g., myopia with astigmatism. (i.e eye surgery education council – ASCRS 2006).

-- Possess a healthy cornea with the adequate amount of corneal thickness to perform the LASIK surgery.
+- Possess a healthy cornea with an adequate amount of corneal thickness to perform the LASIK surgery.
 Our state of the art diagnostic equipment located right on our facility will measure your corneal thickness.